GoogleCloudPlatform/cpe-partner-solution-accelerators/analytics-hub/README.md

    2. Create a view with analysis policies using BigQuery DDL query job
    3. Authorize the created view to query from the shared dataset
    4. Create Analytics Hub Data into the Clean Room (Listing with `restrictedExportConfig` and `Source.BigqueryDataset.SelectedResources[0].Resource.Table`)

+The snippet `create_listing_api` in the repsository demonstating the following:

+1. Create Analytics Hub Data Clean Room (Exchange with `sharingEnvironmentConfig.dcrExchangeConfig`)
+2. Create Analytics Hub Data into the Clean Room (Listing with `restrictedExportConfig` and `bigqueryDataset.selectedResources`)

 Snippets: